kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/03-gulp/01-gulp-intro.md

 });
 ```

-* Now anytime you make changes to `app/index.html` gulp is watching and will run the log statement inside the `html` task
+* Now anytime you make changes to `app/index.html` Gulp is watching and will runs the log statement inside the `html` task

 ## How to stop gulp from watching
 `ctrl` + `c` in command line